AltenSesto/linx4py/README.md

 ##Installation

-Get and install Linx as described in the Linx project readme.
+Get and install Linx as described in the Linx project [readme](http://linx.sourceforge.net/linxdoc/bmark/linx_bmark/README).
+A detailed install guide for linx can also be found at our project wiki.
 Make sure that the kernel module linx.ko is loaded in your system.

 Add linx4py to your pythonpath like this:
 ```shell
 export PYTHONPATH="${PYTHONPATH}"
 ```